Censorship in the United States: Art

 A widely publicized case of prosecuting alleged obscenity occurred in 1990 when the Contemporary Arts Center in Cincinnati agreed to hold an art exhibition featuring the work of photographer Robert Mapplethorpe.
-His work included several artistic nude photographs of males and was deemed offensive by some for this reason.
-This resulted in the prosecution of the CAC director, Dennis Barrie who was later acquitted.
+His work included several artistic nude photographs of males and was deemed offensive by some.
+This resulted in the prosecution of the CAC director, Dennis Barrie, who was later acquitted.